kleinbottle/swanlotus/content/pages/home.md

 ## Secrets of Academic Success

-SwanLotus is the home of [_Secrets of Academic Success_](sas.html) on the Web.
-It is a book written to help students study effectively and learn better.
-[The completed chapters of the draft manuscript  may be downloaded here in PDF format]({static}../sas-manuscript/SAS-partial.pdf).
+SwanLotus is the home on the Web for my book [_Secrets of Academic Success_](sas.html).
+It has been written specifically to help students study effectively and learn better.
+The completed chapters of the draft manuscript in [PDF format](https://acrobat.adobe.com/in/en/acrobat/about-adobe-pdf.html) may be [downloaded here]({static}../sas-manuscript/SAS-partial.pdf).

 ## Blogs

-I also [blog](blogs.html) here on eclectic subjects.
+I also [blog](blogs.html) here on [eclectic](https://www.etymonline.com/search?q=eclectic) subjects.
 Some blogs are short and light.
 Others are long and heavy, and are better described as _slogs_. :wink:

 ## Feedback